JakeConal/terminal-portfolio/README.md

 ## 🎯 Overview

 This project is a **terminal-style portfolio** that mimics a real command-line interface, providing an engaging and interactive way to explore my professional background, skills, and projects.
-Built with vanilla JavaScript and modern ES6 modules, it offers a unique user experience that stands out from traditional portfolios.
+Built with vanilla JavaScript, it offers a unique user experience that stands out from traditional portfolios.

 ## 📸 Screenshots